alexa-samples/skill-sample-nodejs-fact-in-skill-purchases/README.md

 10. **Open** history_pack.json

 	This JSON file contains all of the necessary fields for your in-skill product, but you'll need to add the details to get them ready to sell.
-Because we used the Entitlement_Base template, we have provided a small explanation for each field, make sure you replace all of them.
+Because we used the Entitlement_Template template, we have provided a small explanation for each field, make sure you replace all of them.
 Take a look at [the sample in our docs](https://developer.amazon.com/docs/smapi/isp-schemas.html#entitlement-schema) for an additional reference.
+For this sample, at a minimum, you will need to update the name (not referenceName!), smallIconUri, largeIconUri, summary, description, purchasePromptDescription, boughtCardDescription, releaseDate and privacyPolicyUrl.
+Alternatively you can copy and paste the contents of the files found here: [ISP Entitlements](https://github.com/alexa/skill-sample-nodejs-fract-in-skill-purchases/isps.samples/entitlement).

-	Fill out the details for the *science_pack.json* and *space_pack.json* files.
+	After updating *history.pack.json*, Fill out the details for the *science_pack.json* and *space_pack.json* files.
 You will need to update with content about your science and space products including icons for each.

 	**IMPORTANT: Don't change the *referenceName* in your files, as our codebase is relying on those to be consistent.**

-	Once you are happy with your pricing, descriptions, and the other metadata for your three entitlements, you can also go back and review the content for your subscription.
+	Once you are happy with your pricing, descriptions, and the other metadata for your three entitlements, you should update the same fields plus the subscriptionPaymentFrequency for your subscription.
+Alternatively you can copy and paste the contents of [All Access ISP subscription sample](https://github.com/alexa/skill-sample-nodejs-fract-in-skill-purchases/isps.samples/subscription/all_access.json) into your *all_access.json* file.

 11. **Review and edit** the subscription file.